Tinana, Queensland: History

 Tinana State School opened on 31 May 1875.

 Holy Trinity Anglican church opened circa 1883.
 It closed circa 1918.

+The Tinana War Memorial was officially unveiled on 23 November 1918.

 Tinana Congregational Church opened on Sunday 30 August 1908.
 In January 1932, the Congregational Home Missionary Society asked the Fort Street Baptist Church in Maryborough to assume responsibility for the Sunday evening services at Tinana, leading to the Baptist Church taking over the control and supervision of the Congregation Church.
 In 1937 the Baptist Church formally purchased the church.
 It was on a 1 acre site on the southern corner of Teddington Road and Gympie Road (25.5528°S 152.6760°E).
 It is no longer extant.

-In the 2011 census, Tinana had a population of 4,877people.

 On 25 April (Anzac Day) 2015, as part of the World War I centenary, a war memorial was officially unveiled at the school.
 It commemorates former students who served in World War I.